-Any entity that requests interconnection of a new generating facility, including increases to the capacity of an existing generating unit, or that requests interconnection of a merchant transmission facility, must follow the process defined in the PJM tariff to obtain interconnection service.94 PJM's process is designed to ensure that new generation is added in a reliable and systematic manner.
+Any entity that requests interconnection of a new generating facility, including increases to the capacity of an existing generating unit, or that requests interconnection of a merchant transmission facility, must follow the process defined in the PJM tariff to obtain interconnection service.
+PJM's process is designed to ensure that new generation is added in a reliable and systematic manner.
 As part of the interconnection planning process, a series of studies are performed to determine the feasibility, impact, and cost of interconnecting projects in the queue.
 Interconnection requests are for energy only resources and for capacity resources.

 Interconnecting capacity resources must meet a higher standard than energy only resources.
-For interconnecting resources, PJM performs deliverability studies that ensure that the energy from the proposed generator can be reliably provided to the PJM region.
-Deliverability studies identify network upgrades needed to ensure that the transmission system is capable of delivering the aggregate system generating capacity at peak load, including the new resource, with all firm transmission service modeled.95 The interconnection agreement identifies service the transmission modifications needed to maintain the reliability of the transmission system as a result of a new service request.
+For interconnecting capacity resources, PJM performs deliverability studies that ensure that the energy from the proposed generator can be reliably provided to the PJM region.
+Deliverability studies identify network upgrades needed to ensure that the transmission system is capable of delivering the aggregate system generating capacity at peak load, including the new resource, with all firm transmission service modeled.
+The interconnection service agreement identifies the transmission modifications needed to maintain the reliability of the transmission system as a result of a new service request.
 These identified modifications are known as network upgrades.
-In general, there are fewer network upgrades associated with energy only resources, as energy only resources are not required to be deliverable to the entire PJM footprint.96 On December 31, 2024, there were 2,570 projects in generation request queues in the status of active, under construction or suspended, and 1,856 active network transmission upgrades.
-If a project is withdrawn from the queue, the network upgrades
+In general, there are fewer network upgrades associated with energy only resources, as energy only resources are not required to be deliverable to the entire PJM footprint.
+On March 31, 2025, there were 2,031 projects in generation request queues in the status of active, under construction or suspended, and 1,834 active network transmission upgrades.
+If a project is withdrawn from the queue, the network upgrades associated with that project are no longer required, unless it is required to support another queue project.